Atmospheric optics: Cloud coloration

 Other colors occur naturally in clouds.
 Bluish-grey is the result of light scattering within the cloud.
 In the visible spectrum, blue and green are at the short end of light's visible wavelengths, while red and yellow are at the long end.
 The short rays are more easily scattered by water droplets, and the long rays are more likely to be absorbed.
 The bluish color is evidence that such scattering is being produced by rain-sized droplets in the cloud.
 A cumulonimbus cloud emitting green is a sign that it is a severe thunderstorm, capable of heavy rain, hail, strong winds and possible tornadoes.
 The exact cause of green thunderstorms is still unknown, but it could be due to the combination of reddened sunlight passing through very optically thick clouds.
 Yellowish clouds may occur in the late spring through early fall months during forest fire season.
 The yellow color is due to the presence of pollutants in the smoke.
 Yellowish clouds caused by the presence of nitrogen dioxide are sometimes seen in urban areas with high air pollution levels.

 Red, orange and pink clouds occur almost entirely at sunrise and sunset and are the result of the scattering of sunlight by the atmosphere.
-When the angle between the sun and the horizon is less than 10 percent, as it is just after sunrise or just prior to sunset, sunlight becomes too red due to refraction for any colors other than those with a reddish hue to be seen.
+When the angle between the Sun and the horizon is less than 10 percent, as it is just after sunrise or just prior to sunset, sunlight becomes too red due to refraction for any colors other than those with a reddish hue to be seen.
 The clouds do not become that color; they are reflecting long and unscattered rays of sunlight, which are predominant at those hours.
-The effect is much like if one were to shine a red spotlight on a white sheet.
+The effect is much like if a person were to shine a red spotlight on a white sheet.
 In combination with large, mature thunderheads this can produce blood-red clouds.
 Clouds look darker in the near-infrared because water absorbs solar radiation at those wavelengths.